Posted March 2015

 Information Architecture (IA) is all about organising information, planning a routing system and implementing content in a structure that's comprehensible, and searchable.

 It is great to have lots of information at your disposal but not knowing how to arrange them to fall into place can be detrimental.
-With the use of information architecture, you can organise your website’s contents in such a way that an interface is created to support each category that is formed and labeled appropriately.
+With the use of information architecture, you can organise your website’s contents in such a way that an interface is created to support each category.
 This makes web usability at its optimal.

 Information Architecture also includes many parts of a good application’s general conceptual design, like the framework for how users comprehend tasks, workflow, and the house- keeping of content or data.

 One important aspect of information architecture is classification.
 Classification creates impart to the cutting edge for data retrieval.
 You have to structure the content in such a way that the user finds important information quickly and not struggle to find what they are looking for within 3 clicks.

 If you have quite a large website, then it is always handy to have a dedicated sitemap page to list all the content of your website in a hierarchical manner, the sitemap makes it easy for users to access information effectively.